elsandb/My-top-10-movies-website/README.md

 All CSS, and all HTML code (except code that connect to other files - like Jinja2-templates) were given in the project starting files.

 Actual goal:
-- To use SQLAlchemy, Flask-WTF (FlaskForm), Flask-Bootstrap and API calls in one Flask-app, and make the pieces work together in harmony 🎵
+- To use SQLAlchemy, Flask-WTF (FlaskForm), Flask-Bootstrap and API calls in one Flask-app.

 Goal:
 - Make a website where the user can search for movie titles (via API requests to The movie database https://www.themoviedb.org/),